rmbooth92084/Calculator/README.md

 # Calculator

 # Goal
 The main point of this project is to learn how to use Visual Studios in general as well as how to use it with Github.
 This is also a practice on my knowledge of the composite, strategy, and factory design patterns.
+I took some of the code I used in class projects and then created more to finish off this calculator.

 # Patterns
 - Composite Pattern - I plan to implement this pattern with how I do the basic operations of a scietific calculator.